-When I first released GPStamper in 2007 (the year the iPhone was introduced) it was simply a tool to put location and date onto photos.
+When GPStamper was first released in 2007 (the year the iPhone was introduced) it was simply a tool to put GPS location and date onto photos.
 The stamp wasn’t particularly attractive, or meant to be, as I perceived the stamp to be strictly utilitarian.

 More than ten years later, GPStamper has many options to customize the appearance of the stamp, and the user can include a variety of metadata, including automatically generated reverse geocodes (location names).